 Unlike married couples, de facto partners cannot apply for a divorce when their relationship breaks down.
-Their property affairs and arrangements for the future care of their children however may be finalised by agreement, with the assistance of their legal advisors or, if necessary through Family Court proceedings.
+Their property affairs and arrangements for the future care of their children however may be finalised by agreement, with the assistance of their legal advisors or, if necessary through Federal Circuit & Family Court of Australia proceedings.

 Couples in a de facto relationship generally share the same rights and responsibilities as those who are married and may access provisions of the Family Law Act 1975 (Cth) (the ‘Act’) to determine property and children’s matters if the relationship breaks down.

 The Act will apply to all children’s matters regardless of whether the parents were married or in a de facto relationship.
 To access the provisions for property and maintenance matters however, a party must establish the existence of a de facto relationship and meet other criteria.